Capacity Building Plan: Development & Implementation

 Key Features for Resource Management

-• Manage reports: Productive delivers real-time data from all of your essential agency operations, including time tracking, resource planning, billing and budgeting, and more.
+- Manage reports: Productive delivers real-time data from all of your essential agency operations, including time tracking, resource planning, billing and budgeting, and more.
 You can share these insights across stakeholders with custom dashboards or via email.
-To get more in-depth data, Productive’s Reporting offers custom fields for adding agency-specific parameters (related: Top 5 Capacity Report Types for Effective Project Management).
+To get more in-depth data, Productive’s Reporting offers custom fields for adding agency-specific parameters, as well as capacity report examples.

 Additional features include: Automations, Docs